k77torpedo/ForgeAndUnity/README.md

 uint targetNodeId = 2;
 NodeManager.Instance.CreateNetworkSceneInNode(targetNodeId, template);
 ```
 You will need to know the `NodeId` of the server you want to create the `NetworkScene` in.
-Also be aware that you need to have at least one `Node` set as `IsMasterNode` as otherwise no Server-To-Server communication can happen.
+You can set each `NodeId` on the `NodeMap` (see [3.4 NodeMaps](#nodemaps) for more information).
+Also be aware that you need to have at least one `NodeManager` running as a `MasterNode` as otherwise no Server-To-Server communication can happen.
 You can set a `Node` as `IsMasterNode` in the `NodeMap` of the `NodeManager`.
 As with locally creating a `NetworkScene` we also have the option to hook up on events to know if anything went wrong or the scene has been created successfully:

 ```
 //Create the NetworkScene on another Node